Jaiganeshjk12/bookshelf-app/README.md

-# Running Flask on Kubernetes
+# Running Bookshelf-app on Kubernetes

 ## Want to learn how to build this?

 Check out the [post](https://testdriven.io/running-flask-on-kubernetes).

-## Want to use this project?

 #### Building the images and pushing to your own repository
 ##### Flask